-The nominated teacher then completes the Armstrong Teacher Educator Award Application and attaches to it the following PDF documents:
+All interested teachers must complete the Armstrong Teacher Educator Award Application and attach to it the following:

-Personal statement (500 word limit) that communicates the following:
+- Video personal statement* (seven minutes maximum) that communicates the following:

 Selection Process and Program Expectations

-Approximately ten teachers will be selected for the 2019-2020 year.
+Approximately ten teachers will be selected.
 Efforts are made to honor educators from a mix of grade levels and subjects as well as geographical locations.
 The primary criteria for selection are excellence as a classroom teacher and potential for sharing professional experience with IU teacher education students.
-Decisions will be announced to all applicants by early March 2019.
+We will make every effort to notify all applicants of our selections by early March.

-Award recipients are expected to attend the Celebration of Teaching ceremony in Bloomington in April 2019, and then return to campus during September 2019 to participate in an Armstrong Teacher Educator discussion panel attended by IU students.
-The program pays for all travel and lodging expenses for both events, as well as costs to hire substitutes for teachers’ classrooms while they are in Bloomington.
-Following the September panel, participants will also receive a $500 honorarium.
+Award recipients are expected to attend the Celebration of Teaching ceremony in Bloomington in April, and then return to campus during the following academic year to participate in Armstrong Teacher Educator discussion panels attended by IU students.
+The program pays for all travel and lodging expenses for all events, as well as costs to hire substitutes for teachers’ classrooms while they are in Bloomington.
+Following participation in discussion panels and associated events, participants will also receive a $750 honorarium.

 Armstrong Teacher-in-Residence: Option to Express Interest and Availability

 A small subset of Armstrong recipients will also be selected to serve as Teachers-in-Residence, who will make monthly trips to Bloomington to work with IU classes and students in ongoing collaboration with specific IU faculty.
-Teachers-in-Residence will also attend a two-day summer workshop on the Bloomington campus to orient them to the teacher education program and to begin collaboration with IU faculty in preparation for their role during the school year.
+Teachers-in-Residence will also participate in an onboarding session to orient them to the teacher education program and to begin collaboration with IU faculty in preparation for their role during the school year.

-In recognition of this more intensive commitment, Teachers-in-Residence will receive a $2,500 honorarium (in addition to the standard $500 award for all Armstrong Teacher Educators), a $1000 professional development stipend, and up to six credit hours of free tuition for graduate study at IUB during their award year.
+In recognition of this more intensive commitment, Teachers-in-Residence will receive a $3000 honorarium (inclusive of the $750 award for all Armstrong Teacher Educators), a $1000 professional development stipend, and up to six credit hours of free tuition for graduate study at IUB during their award year.
 All travel, lodging, and substitute teacher costs will be covered during their monthly visits to campus.